 - A stroller

-You can also allow your kids to go pick five pieces once they see what they got from the cup.
-That way they know that they have wheels or whatever.
+You can also allow your kids to pick five pieces once they see what they got from the cup.
+That way, they know they can build something cool.

 46. Domino Fall

 Can your child use every domino in your set to create a build that will fall over when one is touched?